 We encourage producers of photo-storage and display products to purchase and review ISO 18916 describing the Photographic Activity Test.
 After reviewing the standard, contact us with any questions that may arise.
 ISO 18916 can be purchased at www.iso.org.

-Turnaround time for testing is four to six weeks from the time samples are received.
+Turnaround time for testing is six to eight weeks from the time samples are received.
 In fairness to all of our clients, rush service is not available.
 All test results are confidential.

 Evaluates possible chemical interactions between enclosures and photographic images after long-term storage.
 Photographic images being: silver gelatin, chromogenic, inkjet (dye and pigment), dye-diffusion transfer, electrophotography (dry and liquid toner), and diazo.